Contact

-Thoresby Vale Primary Academy, located in the heart of Sherwood Forest, is set to become a vibrant new forest school inspired by its ancient woodland surroundings, serving children aged five to eleven years.
+Thoresby Vale Primary Academy, located in the heart of Sherwood Forest, is a vibrant new forest school inspired by its ancient woodland surroundings, serving children aged five to eleven years.

-Collaborating with Harworth, Nottinghamshire County Council, Newark and Sherwood District Council and Stepnell Construction.
-The new primary school is scheduled for completion in September 2025, bringing the site back to life 10 years after the mine closed.
-It will provide a warm and nurturing environment for 210 pupils, as well as a carbon-conscious and sustainable future for the community.
+Collaborating with Harworth, Nottinghamshire County Council, Newark and Sherwood District Council, Diverse Academies Trust and Stepnell Construction, the new primary school was completed in September 2025.
+Bringing the site back to life 10 years after the mine closed, it will provide a warm and nurturing environment for 210 pupils, as well as a carbon-conscious and sustainable future for the community.

 Sector